Contractor inspecting a residential roof with a text overlay that says "How often do you need a roof replacement?"

 Common Roofing Materials and Their Durability

 Roofing materials come in various types, each with its own durability.
-Asphalt shingles, the most commonly used roofing material, offer reliable protection for a reasonable cost.
-They are made of a fiberglass mat coated with asphalt and mineral granules, providing a waterproof and durable surface for your roof.
-However, it is important to note that the lifespan of asphalt shingles can be affected by factors such as exposure to harsh weather conditions, poor ventilation, and lack of regular maintenance.
+Asphalt shingles, the most common option, provide reliable protection at a reasonable cost.
+Made of a fiberglass mat coated with asphalt and mineral granules, they offer a waterproof, durable surface.
+Their lifespan can be affected by harsh weather, poor ventilation, and lack of maintenance.

-Metal roofs are known for their longevity and resistance to extreme weather conditions.
-They are typically made of steel, aluminum, or copper, and are available in various styles, including standing seam, corrugated panels, and metal shingles.
-Metal roofs are highly durable, fire-resistant, and require minimal maintenance.
-They can withstand heavy rain, strong winds, and even hailstorms, making them an excellent choice for homeowners living in areas prone to severe weather.
+Metal roofs are known for longevity and resistance to extreme weather.
+Typically made of steel, aluminum, or copper, they come in styles like standing seam, corrugated panels, and metal shingles.
+Metal roofs are fire-resistant, highly durable, and require minimal upkeep, making them ideal for areas with heavy rain, strong winds, or hail.

-Other roofing options include wood shakes, which provide a natural and rustic look to your home.
-Wood shakes are typically made from cedar or redwood and can last around 30 years with proper maintenance.
-However, they require regular inspections and treatments to prevent issues such as rot, mold, and insect infestation.
-Synthetic roofing materials, such as composite shingles or rubber tiles, are also gaining popularity due to their durability, affordability, and eco-friendly properties.
+Other options include wood shakes, offering a natural, rustic look.
+Made from cedar or redwood, they can last around 30 years with proper maintenance but need inspections to prevent rot, mold, and insect damage.
+Synthetic roofing materials, such as composite shingles or rubber tiles, are also rising in popularity due to their durability, affordability, and eco-friendly properties.

 Factors That Can Shorten Your Roof’s Lifespan